-Successful compost requires the right blend of moist βgreenβ scraps and dry βbrownβ materials.
+Successful compost requires the right blend of moist “green” scraps and dry “brown” materials.
 Too wet, and the pile turns slimy and anaerobic.
 Too dry, and decomposition slows to a crawl.
-This calculator helps gauge moisture content so you can adjust your mix.
+This calculator helps gauge moisture content so you can adjust your mix and shows how far you are from a chosen target.
 It uses a weighted average formula shown in MathML:

 Here g and b denote the weights of green and brown materials, while mg and mb are their respective moisture percentages.
 The result M tells you whether to sprinkle water or add dry leaves.

-A target moisture of 50β60% keeps microbes thriving.
-If your calculated value falls outside this window, tweak your ratios or turn the pile to aerate.
+A target moisture of 50–60% keeps microbes thriving.
+Enter your preferred target in the form above.
+If the calculated value falls outside this window, the calculator estimates how much water or dry matter to add.
 The table below provides rough guidelines.

 Moisture Level | Action |